While building Adam Smith’s resource allocation system, I have often been asked: “What measure of value does it use?”

 Fortunately, Smith’s explanation of his theory is condensed and fully explained in just one chapter — Book 1, Chapter 5 of The Wealth of Nations.
 Here, it becomes clear that ‘labour’ to Smith is rooted in psychology instead of physics when he equates it to toil and trouble:

 Toil and trouble are not objective.
 Person A who has no interest learning how to play the guitar might ‘toil’ a lot if forced to learn guitar, compared to Person B who naturally likes it.
-Therefore, the ‘high toil’ or suffering of Person A in learning guitar is consistently high always and everywhere he is in.
-Likewise, the low toil or suffering of Person B in learning guitar is consistently low.
+Therefore, the ‘high toil’ or suffering of Person A in learning guitar is consistently high always and everywhere he is.
+Likewise, the low toil or suffering of Person B in learning guitar is consistently low always and everywhere.
 This is evident in Smith’s maxim:

 Most importantly, effort can connote struggle towards a goal as either a single person or with a team, as seen in the words ‘team effort’, which is consistent with the idea of division of labour in Book 1, Chapter 1.
 Note that ‘team labour’ is not commonly used.

-The effect of this in understanding Smith’s system is significant, as seen in the translated texts below:
+The effect of using ‘effort’ in understanding Smith’s resource allocation system is significant, as seen in the translated texts below:

 But as a measure of quantity, such as the natural foot, fathom, or handful, which is continually varying in its own quantity, can never be an accurate measure of the quantity of other things; so a commodity which is itself continually varying in its own value, can never be an accurate measure of the value of other commodities.
 Equal quantities of labour, at all times and places, may be said to be of equal value to the labourer.
 In his ordinary state of health, strength and spirits; in the ordinary degree of his skill and dexterity, he must always laydown the same portion of his ease, his liberty, and his happiness.
 The price which he pays must always be the same, whatever may be the quantity of goods which he receives in return for it.
 Of these, indeed, it may sometimes purchase a greater and sometimes a smaller quantity; but it is their value which varies, not that of the labour which purchases them.
 At all times and places that is dear which it is difficult to come at, or which it costs much labour to acquire; and that cheap which is to be had easily, or with very little labour.
 Labour alone, therefore, never varying in its own value, is alone the ultimate and real standard by which the value of all commodities can at all times and places be estimated and compared.
 It is their real price; money is their nominal price only.